Voodstr/CoChartSample/README.md

-# SmartCharts - Jetpack Compose Charts widget
+# CoChart - Jetpack Compose Charts widget

  Currently there's only PolygonChart - charts with line drawn from point to point